Using payment cards for your business

-If you are looking to buy or sell goods or services using payment cards, there are six main card types to be aware of:
+If you are looking to buy or sell goods or services using payment cards, the main card types to be aware of are:

 - allow the cardholder to spend up to a specified credit limit

 - offer the account holder an interest-free period

 - require the account holder to repay at least the minimum amount each month, but charge interest on the unpaid balance